-The Corporation's basic profit distribution policy has been to pay a minimum annual dividend of 10 yen per share and a consolidated dividend payout ratio of 30% or more (however, if there are special factors, the dividend amount will be determined based on adjusted basic earnings per share after adding or subtracting such factors).
-However, from the viewpoint of strengthening shareholder returns, we have reviewed this policy and decided to set the minimum annual dividend at 20 yen and the total return ratio () at 35% or more (taking special factors into consideration, if any), starting from the fiscal year ended March 31, 2023.
-Of these, we will consider purchasing of treasury shares in view of stock price level and free cash flow and so on, in order to increase shareholder returns through the implementation of a flexible capital policy and improvement of capital efficiency.
+The Corporation's basic profit distribution policy is to pay a minimum annual dividend of 20 yen per share and a total return ratio\ of 35% or more.
+However, if there are special factors, the dividend amount will be determined based on adjusted basic earnings per share after adding or subtracting such factors.
+In addition, we will consider purchasing of treasury shares in view of stock price level and free cash flow and so on, in order to increase shareholder returns through the implementation of a flexible capital policy and improvement of capital efficiency.